-Not only do these systems save money due to lower installation costs, they save on monthly electric bills.
-Since the systems provide the power by the sun, there is no need for standard electric and to pay the utility company for the lighting.
+Not only do these systems save money due to lower installation costs, but they also save on monthly electric bills.
+Since the systems provide power by the sun, there is no need for standard electricity and to pay the utility company for the lighting.
 With the rise of utility power costs, this can turn into a huge savings in the long run.
 Definitely a win-win.